KatamariJr/gorm.io/pages/docs/delete.md

 ## Delete a Record

-When deleting a record, the deleted value needs to have primary key or it will trigger a [Batch Delete](#batch_delete), for example:
+When deleting a record, the deleted value needs to have a primary key or it will trigger a [Batch Delete](#batch_delete), for example:

 ```go
 // Email's ID is `10`